How to Prepare a Statement of Cash Flows Using the Indirect Method

 Cash Flow from Investing Activities

 The next section of the Statement of Cash Flows is Cash Flows from Investing Activities.
 Usually, this section includes any long-term investments the firm makes plus any investment in fixed assets, such as plant and equipment.
-Line 9 shows that the firm invested $30,000 more in long-term investments in 2009.
+Line 9 shows that the firm invested $30,000 more in long-term investments.
 That shows up as a negative number as it was a use of assets.
-The firm also spent $100,000 for more plant and equipment as stated on line 10.
+The firm also spent $100,000 for more plant and equipment (line 10).

 Line 11 is Net Cash Flows from Investing Activities, the summary of the second section of the Statement of Cash Flows.
-It is a negative $130,000 since this was the outlay in 2009.
+The total of this section is -$130,000 since this was an outlay of cash.

 Cash Flow from Financing Activities